Nivalyx/osu-wiki/wiki/Tournaments/CIC/Open_2026/en.md

    - In both of the Finals weeks, each player needs to win 7 points in order to win a match.
 (Best of 13)
    - Whether there are players that are declared to win the match by default.
    - Whether there are players that are disqualified from the tournament.

+### Match regulations

+1. Prior to starting the match, players must run the `!roll` command once in the multiplayer lobby in order to determine the banning and picking order.
+   - The winner of the `!roll` gets to determine who gets the first pick and the second ban.
+   - The loser of the `!roll` gets the opposite by default.
+   - This rule does not apply in the Qualifier lobbies.
+2. Players will have to ban **two beatmaps** from the corresponding mappool.
+These beatmaps will not be allowed to be picked by any player during the entire match.
+   - Barring the tiebreaker, there are no restrictions as to which beatmaps may and may not be banned in a match.
+   - Banning does not apply in the Qualifier lobbies.
+3. Players will be given a chance to pick **one warm-up beatmap** to be played in the lobby.
+   - Playing a warm-up beatmap is not mandatory, and players may elect to skip their warm-up pick should they wish to.
+4. Players are expected to exercise common sense in the pick time and ready time windows.
+   - Depending on the severity and frequency, players will be punished for misdemeanours during these time windows.
+For the list of all possible punishments, please refer to [this table](https://leopard.hosting.pecon.us/dl/hzlkt).
+5. In a Free Mod pick, teams have to play the beatmap with at least two unique mod combinations.
+Allowed mods are No Mod, Easy, Hard Rock, Hidden, Flashlight, or any possible combinations of the four.
+   - For more information as to which mod combinations are considered unique, refer to [this screenshot](https://leopard.hosting.pecon.us/dl/knylq).
+6. The tiebreaking system works as follows:
+   - As the mappools are designed so that the tiebreak occurs when there are exactly three beatmaps left, team captains will be asked separately by the referee in a private channel to ban one of the three remaining beatmaps from the mappool.
+The one beatmap that ends up not being banned will be played as the tiebreaker.
+   - If both team captains end up banning the same beatmap, the referee will run the `!roll 2` command in the lobby to determine which of the two remaining beatmaps will be played as the tiebreaker.
+7. The results of each match and any other relevant information regarding the match will be noted by the referee after the match has been concluded.